Terran Calendar: The current year is 30 AO = 598 WTA. All new threads happen during the current year unless otherwise stated by the creator.

 Flora and Fauna

 Terrenus has plant and animal life recognizable to most characters, such as: flowers, trees, dogs, horses, crabs, salmon, etc. and so on.
 In addition to this standard there are a number of animals and plants unique to Terrenus.
-You can read more in the Terrenus section of the Terrenus Creature Codex and in Terrenus's Herbology Index.
+You can read more in the Terrenus section of the Terrenus Creature Codex, the Terrenus's Herbology Index and Herbalism 202.

 Note that users aren't limited to what's included in the present material and are free/encouraged to come up with plant and animal life as long as they adhere to the Mild Powers rules.
 Users can also make bestiary submissions if they want to formalize information about their creations and make them available for public use.